mattmess1221/nuxt-version-shake/README.md

 This module is designed for module and layer authors to assist in multi-version support.

+> [!caution]
+> This package has been deleted from npm.
+Update the nuxt compatibility if you require features added in a minor version.

 ## Installation

 This module should be installed to your layer or module's dependencies group.